On Real-time Image Reconstruction with Neural Networks for MRI-guided Radiotherapy: Abstract

 \section{Abstract}

-MRI-guidance techniques that dynamically adapt radiation beams to follow tumor motion in real-time will lead to more accurate cancer treatments and reduced collateral healthy tissue damage.
+\textbf{Purpose:} MRI-guidance techniques that dynamically adapt radiation beams to follow tumor motion in real-time will lead to more accurate cancer treatments and reduced collateral healthy tissue damage.
 The gold-standard for reconstruction of undersampled MR data is compressed sensing (CS) which is computationally slow and limits the rate that images can be available for real-time adaptation.

-Here, we demonstrate the use of automated transform by manifold approximation (AUTOMAP), a generalized framework that maps raw MR signal to the target image domain, to rapidly reconstruct images from undersampled radial k-space data.
+\textbf{Methods:} We use automated transform by manifold approximation (AUTOMAP), a generalized framework that maps raw MR signal to the target image domain, to rapidly reconstruct images from undersampled radial k-space data.
 The AUTOMAP neural network was trained to reconstruct images from a golden-angle radial acquisition, a benchmark for motion-sensitive imaging, on lung cancer patient data and generic images from ImageNet.
 Model training was subsequently augmented with motion-encoded k-space data derived from videos in the YouTube-8M dataset to encourage motion robust reconstruction.

-We find that AUTOMAP-reconstructed radial k-space has equivalent accuracy to CS but with much shorter processing times after initial fine-tuning on retrospectively acquired lung cancer patient data.
+\textbf{Results:} AUTOMAP models fine-tuned on retrospectively acquired lung cancer patient data reconstructed radial k-space with equivalent accuracy to CS but with much shorter processing times.
 Validation of motion-trained models with a virtual dynamic lung tumor phantom showed that the generalized motion properties learned from YouTube lead to improved target tracking accuracy.

-Our work shows that AUTOMAP can achieve real-time, accurate reconstruction of radial data.
-These findings imply that neural-network-based reconstruction is potentially superior to existing approaches for real-time image guidance applications.
+\textbf{Conclusion:} AUTOMAP can achieve real-time, accurate reconstruction of radial data.
+These findings imply that neural-network-based reconstruction is potentially superior to alternative approaches for real-time image guidance applications.